Geraldworks/Fraud-Email/README.md

 # Fraud-Email

-Referencing the Setup for BT4103
+This repository contains the source code and data files used in our Fraud-Email detection project. `main.ipynb` is the entry point of our code.

-## Set Up
+## Set Up Instructions

 1. Clone this repository
-2. Set up environment
+2. Set up the virtual environment

-3. Clone this repository
-4. Set up environment

 ### Virtual Environment